Startup SEO Guide: How to Do Startup SEO in 2026

 A startup SEO playbook with a 90-day plan.
 Covers technical setup, content strategy, and link building for new websites.

 Startup SEO is about getting traction fast with limited resources.
 The goal is to rank a small set of high-intent pages, then expand once you have proof.
+If you are building a SaaS product, this matters even more because organic search is one of the few scalable acquisition channels that compounds over time.

 Quick answer